-The Maritime Labour Convention, 2006 in Article 11(1) (f) defined a "Seafarer" as "any person who is employed or engaged or works in any capacity on board a ship to which this convention applies".
+The Maritime Labour Convention, 2006 in Article 11(1) (f) defined a "Seafarer" as "any person who is employed or engaged or works in any capacity on board a ship to which and the protection of the marine this convention applies".

-Title 1, Provides for minimum requirements for seafarers to work on a ship and this includes:-
+requirements for seafarers to work standards of TRAINING, Certification on a ship and this includes:-

-- Minimum age of 16 years and if night work is involved the minimum age is 18 years (Regulation 1.1); - Medical certificate issued in accordance with the requirements of STCW (Regulation 1.2); - Training and qualifications (Regulation 1.3); - Seafarers shall not work on a ship unless they are TRAINED or certified as COMPETENT or otherwise qualified to perform their duties. - Seafarers shall not be permitted to work on a ship unless they have successfully completed training for personal safety on board ship (Ship Board Training) - Training and certification shall be in accordance with the mandatory instruments adopted by the International Maritime Organisation.
+- Minimum age of 16 years and if night work is involved the minimum age is 18 years (Regulation 1.1); - Medical certificate issued in accordance with the requirements of STCW (Regulation 1.2); - (Regulation 1.3): - Seafarers shall not work on a ship unless they are TRAINED or certified as COMPETENT or otherwise qualified to perform their duties. - Seafarers shall not be permitted to work on a ship unless they have successfully completed training for personal safety on board ship (Ship Board Training) - Training and certification shall be in accordance with the mandatory instruments adopted by the International Maritime Organisation.